-Strategic benchmark changes Implementation Inclusion of Emerging Markets: Brazil, Mexico, Greece, Turkey, Taiwan, Thailand and South Korea January 2001 Small-cap included in the benchmark March 2008 Benchmark consisting of countries in categories "Developed", "Advanced Emerging" and "Secondary Emerging" within FTSE All Cap and specific country list is discon- tinued December 2008 Country market capitalisation factors introduced.
-Strategic weights on regions removed July 2012 Exclusion of crude oil producer classified stock from benchmark January 2021
+Strategic benchmark changes Implementation Inclusion of Emerging Markets: Brazil, Mexico, Greece, Turkey, Taiwan, Thailand and South Korea January 2001 Small-cap included in the benchmark March 2008 Benchmark consisting of countries in categories "Developed", "Advanced Emerging" and "Secondary Emerging" within FTSE All Cap and specific country list is discontinued December 2008 Country market capitalisation factors introduced.
+Strategic weights on regions removed July 2012 Exclusion of crude oil producer classified stock from benchmark January 2021 Exclusion of offshore drilling and other services classified stock from benchmark September 2022

 Performance numbers are gross of management fees and custodial fees, but net of all trading expenses (transaction costs).
 In addition, non-reclaimable withholding taxes are deducted in the performance numbers.
-The management expense ratio for the Pension Fund as a whole was 4 basis points for 2021, down 1 basis point from 2020.
-For this equity composite, the expense ratio was 5 basis points for 2021, compared with 6 basis points in 2020.
+The management expense ratio for the Pension Fund as a whole was 4 basis points for 2022, at the same level as for 2021.
+For this equity composite, the expense ratio was 5 basis points for 2022, at the same level as in 2021.

-Performance results: Government Pension Fund Global equity management 31 December 1998 - 31 December 2021
+Performance results: Government Pension Fund Global equity management 31 December 1998 - 31 December 2022

-Report presented as at: Reported assets' currency: Reported returns' currency:
+Report presented as at: 31 December 2022

+Reported assets' currency: Norwegian kroner

+Reported returns' currency: Currency basket1